-- a.
-All of the Ohio River except for navigational aids or markers, buoys, floats, the construction, operation, or removal of staff gauges, water recording devices and water quality testing devices; - b.
+a.
+All of the Ohio River except for navigational aids or markers, buoys, floats, the construction, operation, or removal of staff gauges, water recording devices and water quality testing devices;

+- b.
 All of the Monongahela River except for navigational aids or markers, buoys, floats, the construction, operation, or removal of staff gauges, water recording devices and water quality testing devices; - c.
 The Allegheny River, from its mouth in Pittsburgh, Pennsylvania to river mile 197.4 at Kinzua Dam, north of Warren, Pennsylvania except for navigational aids or markers, buoys, floats, the construction, operation, or removal of staff gauges, water recording devices and water quality testing devices; - d.
-Lake Erie activities which require submittal of a PADEP Joint Permit Application or

-Environmental Assessment to the PADEP.
-For Lake Erie, the OHWM is located at elevation 573.4;
+Lake Erie activities which require submittal of a PADEP Joint Permit Application or Environmental Assessment to the PADEP.
+For Lake Erie, the OHWM is located at elevation 573.4; - e.

-- e.
 The Delaware River, upstream of the U.S. Route 202 Bridge at New Hope, Pennsylvania.
-Note: any activity located waterward of the OHWM in non-tidal waters and HTL in tidal waters of the Delaware River, downstream of the U.S. Route 202 Bridge, is ineligible for PASPGP-7. - f.
-All of the Delaware Canal. - 11.
-Activities across State Boundaries: Activities where the regulated activity is not wholly located within the Commonwealth of Pennsylvania, i.e. the regulated activity extends across state boundaries. - 12.
+Note: any activity located waterward of the OHWM or High Tide Line of the Delaware River, downstream of the U.S. Route 202 Bridge, is ineligible for PASPGP-6. - 11.
+Activities across State Boundaries: Activities where the regulated activity or area of indirect (secondary impact) is not wholly located within the Commonwealth of Pennsylvania, i.e. the regulated activity extends across state boundaries. - 12.
 Coal and Non-Coal Mining Activities: Activities authorized pursuant to Chapter 105 for coal and non-coal mining permits issued by the PADEP District Mining Offices (Bureau of Mining and Reclamation), including activities authorized pursuant to PADEP Waiver 4 [25 Pa.
-Code § 105.12(a)(4)] and GPs-101 and 102. - 13.
-Construction of Mitigation Banks and In-Lieu Fee Sites: Regulated activities associated with the construction of mitigation banks and/or in-lieu fee sites developed to meet the requirements of the Corps and the EPA April 10, 2008 Compensatory Mitigation for Losses of Aquatic Resources: Final Rule, or any subsequent guidance/regulations addressing compensatory mitigation banks and/or in-lieu fee sites. - 14.
-Activities Affecting Corps Civil Works Projects, Corps Property, or Corps Easements: All activities that may alter, use, build upon, attempt to possess, or that may harm or impair any existing or proposed Corps Civil Works project, or any Corps-owned or managed property or easement.
-Mapped Civil Works projects can be found at https://levees.sec.usace.army.mil/ and/or https://nid.sec.usace.army.mil/#/.
+Code § 105.12(a)(4)] and GP-101 and 102. - 13.
+Construction of Mitigation Banks and In Lieu Fee Sites: Regulated activities associated with the construction of Mitigation Banks and/or In Lieu Fee sites developed to meet the requirements of the Corps and the EPA April 10, 2008 Compensatory Mitigation for Losses of Aquatic Resources: Final Rule, or any subsequent guidance/regulations addressing compensatory Mitigation Banks and/or In Lieu Fee sites. - 14.
+Activities Affecting Corps' Civil Works Projects, Corps' Property, or Corps Easements: All activities that may alter, use, build upon, attempt to possess, or that may harm or impair any existing or proposed Corps Civil Works project, and any Corps-owned or managed property or easement.